Health Security Plan Summary

 Cost Containment and Quality of Care:

-- The NM Health Security Plan will be funded by combining existing public monies (including funding for Medicaid and Medicare) with employer contributions and individual premiums (with caps).
+The NM Health Security Plan will be funded by combining existing public monies (including funding for Medicaid and Medicare) with employer contributions and individual premiums (with caps).
 If federal subsidies and tax credits are available, they will also be included.
 Only those covered by the Plan pay into the Plan.

-- After passage of the Health Security Act, the Legislative Finance Committee will be responsible for conducting a fiscal analysis.
-The Plan will not begin its development phase unless the legislature and the governor, with the fiscal analysis results in front of them, and after taking into consideration public input, have decided to proceed.
-The target date for the Plan to begin operations is 2020.
+After passage of the Health Security Act, the Legislative Finance Committee will be responsible for conducting a financial analysis.
+The Plan will not begin its development phase unless the legislature and the governor, with the financial analysis results in front of them, and after taking into consideration public input, have decided to proceed.

 For a printable PDF, click here.